What is Rhaeos?

 Portal Innovations

-Portal Innovations is a venture development engine and life sciences venture capital firm specializing in early-stage biotech and medtech startups.
-They offer crafted capital, lab spaces, and strategic funding to accelerate company growth.
+Portal Innovations is a venture development engine and venture capital firm specializing in early-stage biotech and medtech startups.
+They offer capital, lab spaces, and strategic funding to foster company growth.

 What's next for Rhaeos?